HackYourFuture-CPH/teacher-curriculum/readme.md

 The curriculum does not need to be followed in a specific order but can be completed when there is time

+SHOULD WE HAVE A CATEGORY ONLY CALLED MENTORING STUDENTS???

 ![Teacher curriculum overview](teacher-curriculum-overview.png)

 ## Students learning